anderson-aristotle/react-components-prop/README.md

 )
 ```

+> Note: We typically want to pass our props individually, instead of as an object.
+This helps keep our components consistent and specific.
+It also prevents us from referring to our props in a manner like `this.props.movie.title` where `this` already refers to an instance of a `Movie` component.

 Next, in our component definition, we have to access both values.
 Let's change the `Movie` component class in `App.js` to display the director information!